Microsoft Employee Benefits

 MSFT ESPP

-There are a few different ways that Microsoft employees are compensated; base salary, annual cash bonuses, on-hire cash bonus, and stock awards (on-hire and annual).
+Your Microsoft compensation package contains several components: base salary, annual cash bonuses, on-hire cash bonus, and stock awards (on-hire and annual).

 BASE SALARY